Credit Card Processing

 Disclosure

-• Online businesses have to let customers know about checkout fees on the first page of their website that references card brands
+• Online businesses have to let customers know about fees on the first page of their website that references card brands

 The “Don’ts” of Surcharging Cards